Internet Asks: β€œIs Mustard Acidic?”

 Understanding the pH Scale

-The pH scale is a measure of acidity or alkalinity of a substance.
-It ranges from 0 to 14, with 0 being the most acidic and 14 being the most alkaline or basic.
-A pH of 7 is considered neutral.
-The pH scale is logarithmic, meaning that each whole number change represents a tenfold change in acidity or alkalinity.
-Understanding the pH scale is important for determining the potential effects of a substance on the body or in certain applications, such as cooking or cleaning.
+The pH scale measures the acidity or alkalinity of a substance, ranging from 0 (most acidic) to 14 (most alkaline), with 7 being neutral.
+Each whole number change represents a tenfold change in acidity or alkalinity.
+Understanding the pH scale is essential for determining the potential effects of a substance on the body, cooking, or cleaning..

 Is Mustard Acidic?